amitesh18896/Flicker-Gallery-Master/README.md

 # Flicker-Gallery-Master

-A simple gallery app to showcase Flickr api
+A simple gallery app to showcase Flickr api.